Skip to main content

 Peptide Therapies a Closer Look

 Peptide therapies represent a more targeted approach to influencing the endocrine system.
 They are designed to interact with specific receptors to elicit a precise physiological response.
-Their are a subject of intense research.
+Their cardiovascular effects are a subject of intense research.

 • GLP-1 Receptor Agonists ∞ This class of peptides has demonstrated robust cardiovascular benefits.
 Originally for diabetes, large clinical trials have shown that they significantly reduce the risk of major adverse cardiovascular events (MACE), including heart attack and stroke, in individuals with high cardiovascular risk.
 They achieve this through multiple pathways, including improved glucose control, weight loss, reduced blood pressure, and potential anti-inflammatory effects on the blood vessels themselves.